-The Hamilton Holt School provides a low-cost payment plan that guides tuition into affordable monthly installments with flexible payment options.
-The plan differs from a loan in that there is no interest rate, just a low \$100 enrollment fee each term.
+The Hamilton Holt School provides a low-cost payment plan that divides tuition into affordable monthly installments with flexible payment options.
+The plan differs from a loan in that there is no interest rate, just a low \$25 enrollment fee each term.
 Students are required to enroll in the plan prior to published payment deadlines in order to avoid late payment penalties.

-Additional information is available on the Bursar's Office website at www.rollins.edu/bursar or by calling 407-646-2252.
+Additional information is available on the Bursar's Office website at www.rollins.edu/bursar/.